-- Election Method: Three applicants are recommended to the Section of Legal Education by the Law Student Division nominating Committee and Council.
-The successful candidate will be appointed by the Section of Legal Education.
+- Election Method: Three applicants are recommended to the ABA Section of Legal Education and Admissions to the Bar by the Law Student Division Nominating Committee.
+The successful candidate is be appointed by the Council of the Section of Legal Education.

-- Education Director-Elect Period: Once the Section of Legal Education nominates a single candidate prior to his or her appointment, typically sometime in the spring leading up to Annual Meeting, that candidate will be asked to serve in an -elect, non-voting role on the Law Student Division Council.
+- Education Director-Elect Period: Once the Section of Legal Education nominates a single candidate, typically sometime in the spring, that candidate will serve in an Officer-Elect, non-voting capacity on the Law Student Division Council.

 - Membership Level: Must be a Premium Law Student Division member.